luttje/ispconfig-tailwind-theme/docs/migrate-ispconfig-tpl-to-liquidish.md

 This is a guide for migrating ISPConfig's `tpl` files to `Liquidish`.
 This can be useful when porting an existing theme to this workflow.

+💡 *I hope to one day use this information to create a migration script.
+But for now just making note of this will do.*

 ## Migrating Variables

 *E.g: `<tmpl_var name='VARIABLE'>` to `{{ VARIABLE }}`*